Join us for an adventure in flavor!

 2. Types of starches and vegetables: Typical starches and squashes that goes in this Latin Stew can easily be found in Latin or Asian grocery stores.
 You can make a great tasting Sancocho with whatever you lay your hands on.
 Don’t hold off to make this recipe if you miss one or two ingredients.
 You can always use the substitutes we will mention down below.

 3. Thickness of the stew: Cook the starchy veggies longer if you want a thicker and mushier stew.
-But if you want a firmer texture, cook them until they are just fork-tender.
+But if you want a firmer texture, cook them until they are just fork-tender, which is what I usually do.

 4. Vegetable timing: As the vegetables cook, keep an eye on the pot.
-Some vegetables cook faster than others and you might need to remove them from the pot until the other vegetables cook, so that they don’t break down and disintegrate into your stew.
-You can then add them back in when the Sancocho is closer to being done.
+Some veggies cook faster than others.
+If something is cooking too fast, I remove it from the pot until the other vegetables cook, so that they don’t break down and disintegrate into your stew.

 5. Meats: If using a combination of meats, keep in mind that different meats cook at different times, and you might need to remove some from the pot as each becomes tender.
 Towards the end, you can mix all the cooked meats back into the stew.